-An agency may not conduct or sponsor an information collection and a person is not required to respond to a collection of information unless it displays a currently valid OMB Control Number.
+An agency may not conduct or sponsor an information collection and a person is not required to respond to a collection of information unless it displays a currently valid Office of Management and Budget (OMB) Control Number.
 The public reporting burden for the Application for Civil Surgeon Designation Registration is estimated at 60 minutes per response, including the time for reviewing the instructions and completing and submitting the form.
 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: U.S. Citizenship and Immigration Services, Regulatory Coordination Division, Office of Policy and Strategy, 20 Massachusetts Ave, N.W., Washington, D.C., 20529-2020 and include OMB Control Number 1615-0096 for reference.
 Please do not mail your completed information collection to this address.

 Blanket Designation of Certain Physicians Working at Health Departments

 USCIS has the authority to designate individuals or members of an entire group as civil surgeons , provided the physicians meet the legal requirements to be a civil surgeon, as specified in the Immigration and Nationality Act (INA) section 232(b), 8 CFR § 232.2(b), and 42 CFR § 34.2(b).